anaraquelou/ds-em-producao/README.md

 - Separate train and test data since from the very beginning of the project to avoid data leakage.
 - Look for external data such as weather, national events, macro indicators and etc.
 - Try to group stores by region.
+- Adjust competition_open_since_year/month to a single date for each store.

 # 12. References